ant0ineLACHAT/ant0ineLACHAT/README.md

 - 👋 Hi, I’m @Tolmeh
-- 👀 I’m interested in
+- 👀 I am interested in computer science and mainly in database, web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java,javascript,c,c++,python,sql,..
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ant0ineLACHAT/ant0ineLACHAT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.